 ECO Insulation Grants in Scotland

 Homeowners, private tenants and landlords in Scotland can claim Government insulation grant funding to improve the energy efficiency of their properties.
-Insulation grants can be claimed via the Government led Energy Company Obligation scheme (ECO).
+Insulation grants can be claimed via the Government led Energy Company Obligation scheme (ECO4) if installed with a free air source heat pump.

 The ECO grant scheme is designed to tackle fuel poverty and lower carbon emissions in Scotland, England and Wales.
 The scheme began in 2013 and has been amended over time.
 The latest version has been named ECO2t which started in April 2017.
 It consists of two obligations or funding initiatives –